ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 1. Basic Service Authentication

-One of the most basic use cases for workload identity is for authenticating one workload to another such as in the case where one microservice is making a request of another microservice within a larger application.
+One of the most basic use cases for workload identity is for authenticating one workload to another such as in the case where one service is making a request of another service within a larger application.
 Even in this simple case the identity of the workload is often a composite of many attributes such as:

 * Service Name
 * Instance Name